Lowland Tapirs

 They are very gentle, docile creatures, who hide in water when threatened.
 They’re so shy that we actually have no idea how many of them there are in the wild.
 Not even an estimate!
 We know that they are rare in some places and may actually be extinct in certain areas.
 We also know that they are threatened – the species is definitely decreasing in numbers, and they are currently classed as “Vulnerable”.
 This gentle creature needs our help before population numbers become drastically low.

-That’s why we’re working with our partner organisation WildCare Institute to create a perfect home for the Lowland tapir and give them a much needed helping hand.
+That’s why we worked with WildCare Institute to create a perfect home for the Lowland tapir and give them a much needed helping hand.

 Vulnerable